Multi-target quantum compilation algorithm: Applications

-\subsection{Applications}
+Currently, GA-VQA can manage unitaries that act on around 8-10 qubits with moderate circuit depths of approximately 40.
+More details can be found in \ref{appB}.
+However, this estimate may change with advancements in hardware capabilities, such as improved qubit coherence times and error rates.
+These factors are also the bottleneck for scaling the system size.

+\section{Applications}

-\subsubsection{Thermal state preparation (TSP)}
+\subsection{Thermal state preparation (TSP)}

 Quantum state preparation using quantum algorithms is well-studied for pure states \cite{Kuzmin2020variationalquantum,castro2024variational,hai2023variational}.
-However, preparing mixed states requires purification first and then preparing the pure state \cite{ezzell2023quantum}.
+However, preparing mixed states requires purification first, followed by the preparation of the pure state \cite{ezzell2023quantum}.
 The conventional purification method needs $2N$ qubits to prepare a mixed state of $N$ qubits.
-Here, we propose a ``dense-purification" method that needs only $N$ qubits.
+Here, we propose a ``dense-purification'' method that needs only $N$ qubits.